 Aerospace polymers, plastics and composites must be tested rigorously, and by multiple methods, to determine their ability to cope with factors such as fatigue and tensile strength.
 Stringent testing requirements (for example ASTM D3039, Nadcap accredited testing) force ever-increasing attention to detail on these materials.

-Intertek's ISO 17025-accredited facilities undertake testing on a wide range of materials; from fiber reinforced composites and light-weight foams to structural adhesives, aerospace high-end material applications to aerospace industry standards and in support of research and development, quality control, failure analysis and material certification programs.
+Intertek's ISO 17025-accredited laboratories undertake testing on a wide range of materials; from fiber reinforced composites and light-weight foams to structural adhesives, aerospace high-end material applications to aerospace industry standards and in support of research and development, quality control, failure analysis and material certification programs.

 Intertek provides rapid data for material characterization to rigid certifications (Nadcap AC7122/Non-metallic materials testing) for mechanical, physical, and thermal properties.